macorchero/ArduCAN-HS/README.md

 ### Installation
 Download the ZIP file and extract it to any folder.
 Rename the extracted folder to ArduCAN-HS.
 Copy the ArduCAN-HS folder to your Arduino libraries directory (for example ... \ Documents \ Arduino \ libraries).
 You will now have the library available and you can open an example by accessing File -> Examples.

+### Programming
+The installed library for ArduCAN-HS is based on the CAN drivers published by Collin Kidder at https://github.com/collin80/due_can (see the "howtouse.txt" file to learn how to use it) The "due_can" library is also available on the Arduino website: https://www.arduino.cc/reference/en/libraries/duecan/.

 ### More info
-For more information or to know how to obtain the ArduCAN-HS board, please email me at macorchero@gmail.com
+For more information or to know how to obtain the ArduCAN-HS board, please email me at macorchero@gmail.com.
+More examples will be added soon.